MaximeRobeyns/agnfinder/docs/source/san_inference.rst

     \int_{\mathcal{X}} p(\mathbf{x}) d\mathbf{x} = 1.

-Even for small :math:`d`, this can be an expensive prodecure unless this normalisation consideration is explicitly thought about when designing the model.
+Even for small :math:`d`, this can be an expensive procedure unless this normalisation consideration is explicitly thought about when designing the model.